 This article was previously published under Q315233

-For a Microsoft Windows 2000 version of this article, see 249000
+For a Microsoft Windows 2000 version of this article, see 249000.

 When you try to start Microsoft Windows XP in a dual-boot configuration, you may receive the following error message:

 Windows XP could not start because the following files were missing or corrupted: WINDOWS\SYSTEM32\CONFIG\SYSTEM NTLDR MISSING You can try to repair this file by starting the Windows Setup program from original floppies or boot from CD-ROM.
 Select 'r' at first screen to repair

 This behavior may occur if the following conditions are true: